-District reengagement program enrollment only from within district.
+District-based and district-sponsored reengagement program enrollment only from within district.
 District contracts with one or more providers/programs.
 This includes district programs that are contracting with an organization or a consortium whose reengagement program does not operate as a school.